dusk-network/docs-public/src/content/docs/developer/smart-contract/getting-started.md

 ---
 title: Getting Started
-description: Dependencies and available IDEs we recommend.
+description: Discover the essential tools, dependencies, and IDEs for developing smart contracts on Dusk.
 ---
 ## Dependencies